ED&I

 Listen to episode 3 of #GreatnessHasNoGender: Cook Medical - Fiona King and Annemarie Beglin

-Fiona King on Engineering a Better Future
+Fiona King: Engineering a Better Future

 Fiona's journey into engineering began with a childhood fascination for taking things apart.
 "At about age seven, I had quite a penchant for disassembling and assembling things," she recalls with a smile.
 This early curiosity, combined with a love for chemistry fostered by an inspiring teacher, set the foundation for her future in engineering.

 For Fiona, the appeal of engineering lies in its practical application of science and mathematics to solve real-world problems.
-"Engineering is taking maths and science and applying it to a technical problem where you need to get a good economic benefit," she explains.
+"Engineering is taking mathematics and science and applying it to a technical problem where you need to get a good economic benefit," she explains.
 This problem-solving mindset has been a driving force throughout her career at Cook Medical.

 Fiona's path hasn't always been straightforward.
 She shares a pivotal moment when, after years in the industry, she decided to pursue further education.
 "I went back and did two Master's while I was working," she says, stressing the importance of continuous learning in STEM careers.
 This dedication to self-improvement has been crucial in her progression to her current leadership role in R&D.

-Annemarie Beglin, Quality at the Heart of Patient Care
+Annemarie Beglin: Quality at the Heart of Patient Care

 Annemarie's route to becoming Quality Assurance Director at Cook Medical is a testament to the power of passion and perseverance.
 With a background in analytical science and applied biology, Annemarie initially faced challenges in breaking into the industry.
 "Getting that start was the hardest part," she reflects, "Most places wanted somebody with experience, but you were trying to gain that experience."